 We know that communication is the transfer of information between or among people.
 The practice of nursing utilizes constant communication between the nurse and the patient, the patient’s family, the nurse’s co-workers, supervisors, and many others.

-Communication in nursing profession can be a complicated process, and the possibility of sending or receiving incorrect messages frequently exists.
+Communication in this profession can be a complicated process, and the possibility of sending or receiving incorrect messages frequently exists.
 It is essential that we know the key components of the communication process, how to improve our skills, and the potential problems that exist with errors in communication.

 Breakdown in communication can cause negative outcomes.
 We all know how important it is to give a thorough patient report to the oncoming nurse at shift change.